 - Save/Close button – closes the expense window and saves it for all to see.

 At the bottom of the expense window, you can see the total of all expenses added to this work order.

 The expense report button opens the report that your accounting office will use to reimburse you for the money you’ve personally spent in the course of completing the work order.

 The last entry field on the work order is a signature capture field.
-Tapping on the field on an iOS device opens a window where your customer can sign with their finger.
-Once the signature capture has been saved, the field will display the date and time the customer signed the work order as well as the customer’s signature.
+On an iOS device, tapping on the field opens a window where your customer can sign with their finger.
+Once the signature capture has been saved, the field will display the date and time the customer signed the work order and the customer’s signature.

 Quick Links Bar

 The black bar across the bottom of the work order is a black bar with quick links to the primary areas most technicians use on a daily basis.

 - Unused – the first icon is not currently used.

 - Parts – the box icon opens the Parts list – this is the same as tapping the Parts To Deliver in Tasks & Parts section of the work order.